Royal Palace of Portici: Park

 The palace's park, called Giardino della Regina, originally extended from Pugliano towards Vesuvius down to Granatello, towards the sea.
 It was divided into two parks, the lower having spacious avenues surrounding English gardens.
 It held works of art including the Fountain of the Sirens (Fontana delle Sirene), the Kiosk of King Carlo (Chiosco di Re Carlo) the Fountain of the Swans (Fontana dei Cigni), and an amphitheatre.

 In the upper park was Charles's private zoo with kangaroos, an elephant, two lions, two panthers, four antelopes, an African lioness, a puma, two American tapirs and a porcupine.
 This novelty was kept by King Ferdinand who maintained that it was to remain on show to foreign dignitaries.

+Museum

+The museum complex (Musei della Reggia di Portici) includes the royal apartments, the Herculanense Museum, the frescoed antechambers, the Chinese Room, the historical library, and the Orto Botanico di Portici.
+The indoor section opened to visitors on 12 April 2025.
+The rooms contain frescoes from the 18th and 19th century, inspired by the findings in Herculaneum.

+From its establishment in 1758 to the beginning of the 19th century, the museum contained large numbers of artifacts from the excavations, and included restoration laboratories.
+Among other things, a technique of unrolling carbonized papyri was developed here.
+Goethe described it in 1787 as "the alpha and omega of all collections of antiquity".
+But with the flight of Ferdinando IV of Naples to Palermo, the collection fell apart, most of it being transferred to what is now the Museo Archeologico Nazionale in Naples.
+In 2006, the museum was reopened, and contains multimedia presentations on the history of the excavations, of restoration techniques, and of Charles and his court, as well as reproductions of frescoes and sculptures.